 Are there any quick tips you’d suggest for training a new puppy?

-For young animals be sure to take full advantage of their small socialization window.
+Be sure to take advantage of your young dog's small socialization window.
 For puppies, this is between 8 and 16 weeks of age.

 During this critical window, it is important for us to expose our puppies and help them form positive associations with all of the things our puppies will interact with for their lives.